 Tanzania is one of the best places in Africa to do a safari where you’ll get the chance to see all of the animals you’ve ever dreamed of as a kid.
-Recently we did a 6-day safari and this is the ultimate guide to planning a Tanzania Safari!
+Recently we did a 6-day safari and this is the ultimate guide to planning the best Tanzania Safari!

 If you want to feel transported to the set of the Lion King, then Tanzania is where you should do your first African safari!
 You’ll see all of the animals, landscapes and even Pride Rock!